ospalh/anki-addons/pages/Dvorak keys.md

 href=\"http://en.wikipedia.org/wiki/Dvorak_Simplified_Keyboard\">Dvorak
 simplified keyboard</a> to answer a question."
 first_image: Dvorak_keys.png
-first_alt: "Colorcoded sketch of a keyboard and hands.
+first_alt: "Color-coded sketch of a keyboard and hands.
 The colors show which finger to use for which key.
 Some keys are marked as described in the text."
 first_caption: The keys to use.